openrs2/openrs2/share/doc/protocol/js5.md

 | UnsignedShort | Group ID    |

 Requests a group.
 Urgent requests have a higher priority than prefetch requests, as the client needs the group immediately.

-Prefetch requests are used to prepopulate most of the cache in the background.
+### 2 (Logged in)

+Sent whenever the player logs into the game.
+Consensus in the community is that the logged in/out state is probably used for prioritisation, much like the distinction between prefetch/urgent requests.

+### 3 (Logged out)

+Sent whenever the player logs out of the game.

-### Rekey
+### 4 (Rekey)

 | Data type     | Description          |
 |---------------|----------------------|